Humber River Health Breaks New Ground with the Opening of Canada’s First Hospital Command Centre

 “Ontario is a place where today's innovative ideas are fast becoming tomorrow's world-renowned scientific, medical and technological breakthroughs,” said Reza Moridi, Minister of Research, Innovation and Science.

-“Congratulations to everyone at Humber River Hospital and GE Healthcare Partners for advancing innovation in Ontario, and for helping deliver the best in care to patients and their families.”
+“Congratulations to everyone at Humber River Health and GE Healthcare Partners for advancing innovation in Ontario, and for helping deliver the best in care to patients and their families.”

 HRH began its digital transformation back in 2005 when planning started for the new site of the Humber River hospital, which opened October 2015.